markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-1/finish.md

-Now that we have our development environment all set up, we'll get started building our integration in the next module.
+Now that you have your development environment all set up, you'll get started building your integration in the next module.